Jadarma/advent-of-code-kotlin/README.md

 There are a few simple key points here:
 - Solutions go into `src/main/kotlin`.
-  While it is not a requirement to split them into yearly packages, it is recommended.
+  While it is not a requirement to split them into packages by year or have a specific naming convention for the class names, doing so helps with organising.
-  There is also no requirement for the file/class name, but keeping it simple and consistent helps with organising.
 - Unit tests go into `src/test/kotlin` and should have the same structure as the `main` source set.
 - Input data goes into `src/main/resources`.
-  The format for these ***is enforced*** and it needs to follow the `/aoc/input/y[year]/input_Y[year]D[paddedDay].txt` format, otherwise it will not be recognised!
+  The format for these ***is enforced*** and needs to follow the `/aoc/input/y[year]/input_Y[year]D[paddedDay].txt` format, otherwise it will not be recognised!
-- Only classes from `aoc.solution.*` package will be taken into consideration!
+- Only classes from `aoc.solutions.*` package will be taken into consideration!
   This is already the default package of the source set (defined in `Main.kt`).
   If the runner doesn't find it, this is most likely the cause.